"Follow a Healthy Lifestyle to enjoy an Ecstacy filled life"

-Family history: The genes inherited from your parents have an effect the amount of fat stored in your body and your chances of being obese is higher if one or both your parents are obese.
+Family history: The genes inherited from your parents have an effect on the amount of fat stored in your body and your chances of being obese are higher if one or both your parents are obese.
 Obesity tends to run in families.

 Disease conditions: Hormonal disorders such as hypothyroidism, Cushing’s syndrome, and polycystic ovarian syndrome may cause weight gain.

 Medicines: Certain medicines such as corticosteroids, antidepressants and seizure medications are known to decrease the rate of metabolism, increase your appetite and retain excess water in the body leading to weight gain.